ImLunaUwU/LunaHR/README.md

 This project does NOT use the same parameters as the one by 200Tigersbloxed.
 It does use less though.
 This is both because they're not meant to be the same, nor compatible, and also becuase everything in that project is outdated and the Unity files doesn't really work properly anymore.
 *Feel free to use mine as a (semi-)direct replacement.*

+#### Parameter configuration may come in the future, though is not currently a priority.

 The heart and text uses Poiyomi Toon, which you can get from Poi's Discord. https://discord.gg/poiyomi